ClearlyDazed/HA_Integration/README.md

 If your TV is first connected, you will need to accept Home Assistant on the TV to allow communication.

-You can not turn on the TV with this integration.
+NOTE: Samsung Legacy TV's do not have the ability to be TURNED ON with an integration.

 As always, use this at your own risk; I am not responsible for how you use it.